WokLibCodeClub/.github/profile/README.md

 **Link for the Code Club's Scratch _Studio_**

 We use a *Studio* on the Scratch website for sharing projects in the Code Club sessions.
-The link to this is [WLCC 2025-2026](https://scratch.mit.edu/studios/50686841)
+The link to this is [WLCC 2025-2026](https://scratch.mit.edu/studios/50686841).
+Don't forget, if you want to put a project in the Studio you must *SHARE* it first.

 ### Don't forget *Rapid Router*